 Many manufacturers pre-season their cast iron before selling it, but it's still a good idea to know how to prepare because it's recommended maintenance two or three times a year.
 Without this protective coating, the combination of water, cooking, moisture, and exposure to oxygen can rust the cast iron.

-How To Season Your Cast-iron Skillet in Five Steps
+How To Season a Cast Iron Skillet

 - Spread a thin layer of melted shortening or vegetable oil over the skillet.